 Objectives and Methodology

 GNAs can be conducted remotely or in-country through interviews with key humanitarian actors.
-Short explanatory videos on the content of the interviews can be found in English, French and Spanish.
+Short explanatory videos on the content of the interviews can be found in English, French, Spanish and Portuguese.

 The objectives of this exercise are: